We have got cases of admission seekers with errors in their names, date of birth, local government, address, etc.

 A few job seekers, never realize the seriousness of certain errors until they're out in the labor markets.
-When data get conflicting, a prospective employer, a screening or a clearance officer may be smelling a rat.
+When data get conflicting, a prospective employer, a screening, or a clearance officer may be smelling a rat.

-As a result, affected candidates had tried their best to correct these errors as prescribed by certain official recommendations.
+As a result, affected candidates tried their best to correct these errors as prescribed by certain official recommendations.
 However, due to some terms and conditions, financial requirements, and bottlenecks, candidates are forced to halt chasing the corrections officially.

 In response to that, they're considering the alternatives out there.
 One option opened to you is using court affidavits to back your documents up in cases of mistakes, loss, damages, etc.